Habrmani: Second version: Habrmani

-The owner of the fortress, an old woman, orders the princess to massage her feet, which she does following Habrmani's instructions.
-The next day, the princess is to fill mattresses for the old woman's daughter, which she does with the help of the birds.
-Habrman and his human wife decide to escape the fortress of gold, the old woman's daughter not far behind.
+The owner of the fortress, an old woman, orders the princess to massage her feet, which she does following Habrman's instructions: she is to massage the witch's feet, then place a wooden log under them.
+The next day, the princess is to fill mattresses for the old woman's daughter.
+Habrman tells her to go up a mountain and shout that Habrman is dead, so the birds will help them.
+Thirdly, the witch orders the princess to produce twelve wedding dresses for her daughter.
+Sensing that the witch will continue to hound his human wife, Habrman takes the princess with him and both escape the fortress of gold.

+As they begin their escape, the old woman's daughter is not far behind.
 They first transform into a miller and a windmill, a gardener and a garden, and at last throw a comb to magically create a thick forest.
-At last, the witch herself chases after them; Habrmani changes his wife into a branch and himself into a snake.
-The witch gives up on the pursuit and leaves the couple be.
+At last, the witch herself chases after them; Habrman changes his wife into a branch and himself into a snake.
+The witch menaces them, but Habrman, in snake form, parlays with her to give up on the pursuit.
+The witch agrees, as long as Habrman gives her a kiss, then leaves the couple be.
 Habrman and the princess are free to celebrate a new wedding.
 Charles Downing sourced this version as from former Alexandropol, modern day Gyumri, collected ca. 1880.